pingcap/docs-cn/sql-statements/sql-statement-do.md

 # DO

+`DO` executes the expressions but does not return any results.
+In most cases, `DO` is equivalent to `SELECT expr, ...` that does not return a result.

+> **Note:**
+>
+> `DO` only executes expressions.
+It cannot be used in all cases where `SELECT` can be used.
+For example, `DO id FROM t1` is invalid because it references a table.

-This statement executes an expression, without returning a result.
-In MySQL, a common use-case is to execute stored programs without needing to handle the result.
-Since TiDB does not provide stored routines, this function has a more limited use.
+In MySQL, a common use case is to execute stored procedure or trigger.
+Since TiDB does not provide stored procedure or trigger, this function has a limited use.

 ## Synopsis